rhys-b/Tempo/README.md

 # Tempo
 YYC Hackathon 2021 Submission (Rhys Byers & Andy Chen)

 With the theme this year based around mental health, particularly during the COVID pandemic, it seemed like a perfect time to make a goal planner.
-Setting and managing goals is critical for positive mental health, and one of Tempo's purposes is to help manage goals.
-Additionally, it tracks and graphically demonstrates how the user is spending their time, allowing the user to make concious decisions toward a more balanced lifestyle.
+Setting and managing goals is critical for positive mental health, which is one of Tempo's main purposes.
+Additionally, it tracks and graphically demonstrates how the user is spending their time, allowing the user to make conscious decisions toward a more balanced lifestyle.
 Tempo runs on any desktop environment that can run the Java Runtime.

 ## Compiling